AJ-54/Event-Management/ReadMe.md

 # STACKHACKERS EVENT MANAGEMENT WEBSITE

+First, create a virtual environment where we will install the project dependencies:
+For WINDOWS Users, perform below commmands on terminal, similar commands can be found on web for MAC and LINUX users.
+>> virtualenv venv
+>> venv\Scripts\activate

 To run the code, clone the repo and navigate inside website and perform:
 >> pip install requirements.txt